artsy/fresnel/README.md

 long before the React application has booted.
 This improves perceived performance for end-users.

 Why not just render the one that the current device needs?
-A couple of reasons.
-First, we can't accurately identify which breakpoint your device needs on the server.
+We can't accurately identify which breakpoint your device needs on the server.
 We could use a library to sniff the browser user-agent, but those aren't always accurate, and they wouldn't give us all the information we need to know when we are server-rendering.
 Once client-side JS boots and React attaches, it simply washes over the DOM and removes markup that is unneeded, via a `matchMedia` call.

 ### SSR Example